Rhythm and Weep: Plot

-The Stooges play the roles of unsuccessful actors who have decided to end it all by jumping off a skyscraper.
-On top of the building, they discover three girls with an unsuccessful dancing act who have also decided to jump.
-The Stooges immediately fall in love with the girls.
-The six distraught lovers are still planning to jump when they suddenly hear piano music playing.
-They leave the ledge to go find the source of the music.
-On a lower floor they discover a piano-playing millionaire who is looking for a talented act.
-He promises them a significant amount of money if they are good.
-Their act is a success with the millionaire, who doubles their salaries and says, "The way I throw my money around, I bet you think I'm crazy!"
-As if on cue, two men in white coats come to take him back to an asylum.
+The Stooges are aspiring but disillusioned actors on the brink of despair, contemplating ending their lives by leaping from a skyscraper.
+Their morbid intentions are interrupted when they encounter three young women similarly inclined towards self-destruction due to their failed endeavors in the realm of dance.
+Instantly smitten, the Stooges develop romantic affections for the distressed women.

+However, their shared plight takes an unexpected turn when the sound of piano music wafts through the air, diverting their attention from their grim intentions.
+Following the melodic trail, they descend to a lower floor where they encounter a wealthy individual engaged in piano performance.
+This affluent benefactor, intrigued by their talents, offers them a lucrative opportunity to showcase their skills, promising substantial remuneration if they prove to be proficient.

+Their performance captivates the millionaire, who not only fulfills his promise of generous compensation but also magnanimously doubles their salaries.
+Unfortunately, their newfound benefactor's eccentricity becomes apparent when he jests about his lavish spending habits, only to be promptly escorted back to an asylum by attendants.

 Production notes

 The title parodies the card-game expression "Read 'Em and Weep."
-Ruth Godfrey was director Jules White's daughter-in-law (she was the wife of his son).
+Ruth Godfrey was director Jules White's daughter-in-law.

 This short contained one of the few instances that the Stooges broke the "fourth wall".
 During his time on the ledge, Larry hugs his girl, looks into the camera, and says to the audience: "This I like!
 And I get paid for it, too!"

 Curly's illness

-Rhythm and Weep was filmed on April 23–26, 1946, the penultimate entry produced featuring Curly Howard as a member of the Stooges.
+Rhythm and Weep was filmed on April 23–26, 1946, the penultimate entry produced featuring Curly Howard as a member of the Stooges as it was filmed after to the next released entry, Three Little Pirates.

 The 42-year-old comedian had suffered a series of minor strokes over the previous 16 months prior to filming, and his performances had been unpredictable.
 By the time of Rhythm and Weep, he had lost a considerable amount of weight, and lines had creased his face.

 While director Edward Bernds devised ways to cover his illness, Jules White simply gave most of Curly's lines to Larry.
 In fact, Curly was so ill during production that he could no longer remember what few lines he had.
 Moe's son-in-law Norman Maurer was present during filming, and recalled Curly was hurting.
 "He was having trouble with his coordination," recalled Maurer.
 "He was supposed to pop pills in his mouth during the (doctor's office) scene, but the scene was switched to Moe putting the pills into Curly's mouth because of Curly's physical problems."